Is Your Teen Depressed?

 By Jeanette Lorandini

 Dealing with Teen Depression with Dialectical Behavior Therapy

-- They are irritable, sad or their mood is erratic.
+- They are irritable, suffering overwhelming sadness or their mood is erratic.
 Their attitude is unusually negative and they say life is pretty meaningless and boring.

 - Frequently there is a loss of motivation.
 For teens, this could be a loss of interest in the sports or activities they used to enjoy and withdrawal from friends, family and socializing.